erickgalinkin/erickgalinkin.github.io/about.markdown

 ---
 # Who I am
 Erick Galinkin, AI Security Research Scientist at NVIDIA and PhD candidate in computer science at Drexel University.
+I am also the chair of both the CVE AI Working Group and the CWE AI Working Group.
-I used to apply AI to security problems, now I apply security to AI problems.
+I started by applying AI to security problems, now I apply security to AI problems.

 I've also built a number of courses with Udacity:
 * [Introduction to Deep Learning](https://www.udacity.com/course/deep-learning-nanodegree--nd101)